-- Syrian-led political process to address the aspirations and concerns of the Syrian people.
+- The Syrian-led political process to address the aspirations and concerns of the Syrian people.

 - UN-supervised cessation of armed violence in all its forms by all parties to protect civilians.

-- All parties to ensure provision of humanitarian assistance to all areas affected by the fighting and implement a daily two-hour humanitarian pause.
+- All parties ensure the provision of humanitarian assistance to all areas affected by the fighting and implement a daily two-hour humanitarian pause.

 - Authorities to intensify the pace and scale of release of arbitrarily detained persons.